rtavenar/hdr/content/parts/01/dtw/dtw_da.md

 $p$-dimensional measurements, where $n$ is the length of the reference discharge time series and $p$ is the number of water quality parameters considered in the study (_i.e._ all modalities except discharge).
-In a second step, a standard $k$-means algorithm was used to cluster realigned time series.
+In a second step, a standard $k$-means algorithm is used to cluster realigned time series.
-Note that a Euclidean distance can be used for clustering since time series had already been temporally realigned; hence, no time-sensitive metric (such as DTW) was needed anymore.
+Note that a Euclidean distance can be used for clustering since time series have already been temporally realigned; hence, no time-sensitive metric (such as DTW) is needed anymore.

 This method proved useful to extract meaningful clusters and an _a posteriori_ analysis of the clusters enabled to identify the export dynamics of pollutants